nasa-raspberry-si/evaluation/docs/demo-test-cases.md

 	**Fault:** A fault (ARM_GOAL_ERROR) is injected randomly while performing the mission through `axclient`.

 	**Expected Behavior:** Mission should succeed.
-After a fault is injected, the autonomy should detect the fault and stop the arm, then it queries the PRISM planner and the new plan is generated at runtime, and finally executes the new plan.
+After a fault is injected, the autonomy should detect the fault and stop the arm, then it queries the planner and the new plan is generated at runtime, and finally executes the new plan.

  5. **Challenge Stage C.B2**